cloud8421/elm.mk/README.md

 - Use `src/boot.js` to start your Elm application and define all ports-related glue code with the external world.
 The file gets copied automatically to `build`.
 - `styles/main.scss` is the stylesheet main file.
 - `index.html` gets copied the way it is into `build`
+- All images can be placed in `images/`, they will be automatically copied to `build/images`

 It may also be worth checking out the documentation for the software used in this boilerplate (like Devd or Modd), as they provide functionality that it's not covered here.